Gentoo Development Guide

 This option will automatically be passed if

---disable-silent-rulesoccurs in the output ofconfigure --help. -
+--disable-silent-rulesoccurs in the output ofconfigure --help. - new* commands can read from standard input

 -